Danish West Indies: Emancipation

 By the 1830s and 1840s, the sugar beet industry had reduced the profitability of sugarcane.
-The British Slavery Abolition Act 1833 emancipated slaves in the neighboring British West Indies, fully effective as of 1840.
-Abolition in the Danish West Indies was discussed, with Governor von Scholten, who had been seeking reforms since 1830, in favor of emancipation.
+The passing of the British Slavery Abolition Act in 1833 emancipated slaves in the neighboring British West Indies, to be fully effective as of 1840.
+Consequently, abolition in the Danish West Indies was discussed.
+The governor, Peter von Scholten, who had been seeking reforms since 1830, was in favor of emancipation.
 Scholarly consensus suggests von Scholten's views were influenced by his free-colored mistress Anna Heegaard.

 King Christian VIII supported the gradual abolition of slavery and ruled in 1847 that every child born of an unfree woman should be free from birth, and that slavery would end entirely after 12 years.
 That ruling satisfied neither the slaves nor the plantation owners.

-Meanwhile, on 27 April 1848, France signed a law to abolish slavery in their colonies within two months, but a slave insurrection on Martinique led to immediate abolition on Martinique on 22 May and Guadeloupe on 27 May.
+Meanwhile, on 27 April 1848, France passed a law to abolish slavery in its colonies within two months, but a slave insurrection on Martinique led to immediate abolition there on 22 May, and on Guadeloupe on 27 May.

-The slaves in the Danish West Indies did not want to wait for their freedom, either.
-On 2 July 1848, freedman John Gottlieb (also known as "Moses Gottlieb" or "General Buddhoe") and Admiral Martin King (among others) led a slave rebellion, taking over Frederiksted, Saint Croix.
+The slaves in the Danish West Indies did not want to wait for their freedom either.
+On 2 July 1848, freedman John Gottlieb (also known as "Moses Gottlieb" or "General Buddhoe") and Admiral Martin King, among others, led a slave rebellion, taking over Frederiksted, Saint Croix.
 That evening, hundreds of slaves gathered peaceably outside Fort Frederik refusing to work the next day and demanding freedom.
 By 10 a.m. the following morning, about 8,000 slaves had joined.